iovation/launchkey-java/examples/cli-example/README.md

 ### <a name="directory"></a>Directory User Device Management

 Directory User devices are authenticators utilizing the Authenticator SDK.
-The linking and unlinking of devices for users in your application can be achieved via "directory" commands.
+The linking and unlinking of devices for users in your application can be achieved via "Directory" commands.

 Directory commands a performed utilizing credentials for the Directory.